Developing an Accessible Technology Plan

 There are many websites and other resources available to help you learn more before implementing your accessible technology plan.
 As mentioned earlier, seeking consultation from an expert in the field is well worth the investment.
 This section contains more information on consultants and resources.

 See also these additional resources for information about assistive technology products and services for people with disabilities, impairments, and difficulties.

-The Alliance for Technology Access, has a network of community-based resource centers, developers and vendors, affiliates, and associates dedicated to providing information and support services to people with disabilities and increasing their use of standard, assistive, and information technologies.
+The Alliance for Technology Access has a network of community-based resource centers, developers and vendors, affiliates, and associates dedicated to providing information and support services to people with disabilities and increasing their use of standard, assistive, and information technologies.
 Find a center in your local area to visit and learn more, or ask for recommendations for local consultants.

-The National Business & Disability Council (NBDC), provides a full range of services to assist corporations in successfully integrating people with disabilities into the workplace and marketplace.
+The National Business & Disability Council (NBDC) provides a full range of services to assist corporations in successfully integrating people with disabilities into the workplace and marketplace.
 The NBDC offers services such as customized training and support, informational mailings, and information hotline, and job postings.

-The Sierra Group, Inc., is a rehabilitation engineering consulting firm that works with organizations, educators, individuals, and rehabilitation professionals in the area of assistive technology to help increase employability of people with disabilities.
+The Sierra Group, Inc. is a rehabilitation engineering consulting firm that works with organizations, educators, individuals, and rehabilitation professionals in the area of assistive technology to help increase employability of people with disabilities.
 Sierra Group consultants evaluate the needs of clients, compare those needs with the diverse talents of individuals with disabilities, and integrate systems and procedures that create successful employment for all.

 Although it is possible to develop and implement an accessible technology plan on a case-by-case basis, by using the strategic planning steps outlined here, you will avoid false-starts, decrease costs, and provide higher employee and customer satisfaction.
-By outlining your vision and objectives first, then assigning owners to carry out the implementation steps and measure progress, you will gain a far greater level of success that positively impacts many more people in your organization.
+By outlining your vision and objectives first, and then assigning owners to carry out the implementation steps and measure progress, you will gain a far greater level of success that positively impacts many more people in your organization.